Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Strong convergence for semi-martingale noises

 where the first inner integral is a Lebesgue-Stieltjes integral and the second inner integral is a stochastic integral with respect to a local martingale.
-Since $\{F_t\}_{t\in I}$ is of finite variation, the first integral on the right hand side of \eqref{strongorderterm2} is estimated as in the proof of \cref{thmcadlagfv} and using \eqref{ftfyunifboundcadlagfvpartialy}, so that
+Since $\{F_t\}_{t\in I}$ is of finite variation, the bound on the first integral on the right hand side of \cref{strongorderterm2} is obtained using \cref{ftfyunifboundcadlagfvpartialy} and switching the order of integration, so that

-Taking the expectation and using \eqref{expectFVFtfinite}, we obtain
+Taking the expectation and using \cref{expectFVFtfinite}, we obtain